Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

-In \cite{li_graph_2020}, it was shown that connected graphs generally imply CMLSI with constant of $O(1/n^2)$.
+In \citen{li_graph_2020}, it was shown that connected graphs as represented above on $l_1^n \otimes B$ have CMLSI with constant at least $1/O(n^2)$.
 This result arises by comparing all graphs to the broken cycle, the slowest-decaying of connected graphs.
-Similarly, \cite{gao_geometric_2021, gao_complete_2021} showed general CMLSI, resolving at least the existence of CMLSI for graphs.
-In \cite{gao_fisher_2020}, complete graphs including two-vertex, single-edge graphs were shown to have CMLSI with constant of $O(1)$, as the channels given by these graphs are already convex combinations that include $\E_G$.
-What's missing so far is an explicit calculation of the CMLSI constant for expanders and similar graphs, which is expected to be better than $\Omega(1/n^2)$ but worse than $O(1)$.
+Similarly, \citen{gao_geometric_2021, gao_complete_2021} showed general CMLSI, resolving at least the existence of CMLSI for graphs.
+In \citen{gao_fisher_2020}, complete graphs including two-vertex, single-edge graphs were shown to have CMLSI with constant of $O(1)$, as the channels given by these graphs are already convex combinations that include $\E_G$.
+Missing so far have been explicit estimates of the CMLSI constants for expanders and similar graphs, which are often expected to be stronger than $\Omega(1/n^2)$ but worse than $O(1)$.

-For an $n$-vertex, undirected graph $G$, let $u(i,j)$ denote an operation corresponding to edge $(i,j)$, which can be formalized as a group representation (see Section \ref{sec:groups}).
-If $i=j$, then let $u(i,j) = \id$.
-Let